- Molly Gardner

 A range of camera/view options, including standing, sitting, and zoom-in options

 There's no right or wrong answer.
-It all depends on the problem you are trying to solve, the result you want to drive, and the resources you have on deck.
+It all depends on the problem you are trying to solve, the result you desire, and your workplace needs.

 2. Only IT professionals or highly technical people can use and manage telepresence robots.

-Introducing a telepresence robot into your workflow is a bit more involved than plug-and-play, but it's likely more user-friendly and intuitive than you think.
-A lot of companies run into barriers when it comes to understanding what it takes to get started and the types of users who can benefit from using a telepresence robot.
+Introducing a telepresence robot into your workflow is more user-friendly and intuitive than you think.
+A lot of companies run into barriers when it comes to understanding what it takes to get started and the types of internal and external users who can benefit from using a telepresence robot.

-We have a variety of customer contacts who manage Ava usage and serve as administrators within their companies.
+We have a variety of customer contacts who manage Ava robots within their companies.
 They aren't all highly technical people.
-And when it comes to users, it's across the board: from family and friends visiting long term care residents to remote executives collaborating with their on-site teams to prospects teleporting in for virtual tours of hotels and event spaces.
+And when it comes to users, it's across the board: from family and friends visiting long term care residents to remote executives collaborating with on-site teams to prospects taking virtual tours of hospitality spaces.
 All you need to teleport into a space is a device for the app and reliable WiFi.

 3. If you have video conferencing capabilities in place, telepresence robots aren't worth the investment.

 In some cases, this is true.
-But video conferencing does have its limitations that create friction for some companies.
+But video conferencing does have its limitations that create accessibility and satisfaction friction for some companies.
 Like any other implementation, telepresence robots need a defined use case that justifies the investment.

 Do we have remote employees, prospects, vendors, consultants, clients/customers who would benefit from a more immersive real-feel experience?